 Confirmed speakers include:

-Booking is via Eventbrite.
+You can book your tickets using the Eventbrite form above.
 Registration will likely be between 10 and 10.30, when the day’s programme will start.
 The event will finish around 5pm.
 We will have a precise agenda which attendees will receive as soon as all speakers are confirmed.

 Refreshments will be available and a light lunch will be included.